On S List of Movie Reviews

 utterly moronic and boring movie, the hardest thing to believe is the U.S. Army sponsored it.
 Why?

-the RV to Germany while the search party ended up caught in Czechoslovakia, setting off an
+they drove the RV to Germany while the search party got caught in Czechoslovakia, setting off an

 international incident by exchanging gunfire which ironically resulted in no deaths.